Vale-X/StubbedShaderConverter/README.md

 3. Edit the properties of your material to desired values.
 4. Within the code of your mod:
     - Make sure your mod has `[BepInDependency("com.valex.ShaderConverter", BepInDependency.DependencyFlags.HardDependency)]` in your mod's BaseUnityPlugin script.
-    - Make sure you have `using StubbedConverter;` at the top of your script.
+    - Make sure you are `using StubbedConverter;`.
-    - After getting a reference to your asset bundle, call `ShaderConvert.ConvertAssetBundleShaders`.
+    - us `ShaderConvert.ConvertAssetBundleShaders` and plug in your AssetBundle.
     - If you want to use CloudFix (for if you use Cloud Remap Materials and are having issues with them), enable the cloudFix bool and call the method in your mods Start() or later.
 DO NOT use CloudFix in Awake(), it will fail!
 5. Done!